The best time of year to buy a house depends largely on your own personal situation, but one season stands above the rest for finding deals.

 6) You’ll have a more realistic view of the house and grounds

-Best time of year to buy a house FAQs
+The bottom line on the best time of year to buy a house

 The best time to purchase a house is when you are ready.
 Less competition and other factors can make fall and winter a great time to buy a house.
 So if you’re financially ready to buy a home, there’s no time like the present to get preapproved and start looking for your new home.